 Fixed cameras

 Mactwin deliberately opts for fixed thermal imaging cameras that continuously monitor the same area.
 This is in contrast to rotatable cameras, which only periodically scan an area.
-Because heating can quickly develop into a fire, the use of rotating cameras poses an unacceptable risk.
+Since spontaneous combustion can quickly develop into a fire, the use of rotating cameras poses an unacceptable risk.
 By placing multiple fixed cameras from different positions, constant and reliable monitoring is ensured.

 Automatic extinguishing